Everything is better together

 Before moving to Canada, Kin trained with Igor Osmachko and the Karpinsy Twins from UA-21, the lead Ukrainian Dance Academy, where she learnt hip-hop, popping, house contemporary, and improvisation.
 She has continued her training and dance education in Canada and the US, learning from world-renowned mentors as Reet Roy, Sorah Yang, Kinjaz, to name a few.
 Together with her dance partner AJ Velasco, Kin was mentored by Sorah Yang under the ABBD (The Artful Balance of Business and Dance) Mentorship program, developing skills and knowledge in dance, business, leadership in arts.
 She is currently training with Footnotes Academy, where she trains and deepens her knowledge in various street styles and dance culture.

 Currently, Kin is a co-artistic director of KINAJ.co and a member of the Canadian Alliance of Dance Artists.
 She is also a teaching faculty of Rhythm2Dance, where she mentors a new generation of dancers worldwide.
-Kin is currently a recipient of a Newcomer & Refugee Artist Mentorship Grant funded by Toronto Art Council.
+Kin was recipient of a Newcomer & Refugee Artist Mentorship Grant funded by Toronto Art Council.
+Kin has recently finished an international tour of her film Project Lullaby: CHOICE, which won a Narrative/Storyline Award at the Homescreen Movement Film Festival 2022 in San Francisco.
+She is currently working on Bodies of Nature (BON), a dance theater production of the work that focuses on nature preservation.

 Choreographer, Dancer, Creative Director